Aflah-Dev/Haramaya-Pharma/README.md

-## 👥 Project Contributors — Group Five
+## 👥 Project Contributors — Group OF Five

 This project was collaboratively developed by **Group Five**.
 Each member actively contributed to the design, development, and completion of the project.